-Effective information-sharing underpins integrated working and is a vital element of both early intervention and safeguarding.
-Research and experience have shown repeatedly that keeping children safe from harm requires practitioners and others to share information about:
+Effective information sharing underpins integrated working and is a vital element of both early intervention and safeguarding.
+Research and experience have repeatedly shown that keeping children safe from harm requires practitioners to record, analyse and understand the significance of the information they have about:

+It is vital that information is shared in an appropriate and timely fashion.
 Often, it is only when information from a number of sources has been shared and is then put together, that it becomes clear that a child has suffered, or is likely to suffer, significant harm.
 Practitioners should be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children.
 This includes when problems first emerge, or where a child is already known to local authority children's social care (e.g. they are being supported as a child in need or have a child protection plan).

 Some practitioners face the added dimension of being involved in caring for or supporting more than one family member - the abused child, siblings, and an alleged abuser.
-However, in English Law, where there are concerns that a child is, or may be, at risk of significant harm, the overriding consideration is to safeguard the child (The Children Act 1989).
+However, the Children Act 1989 determines that where there are concerns that a child is, or may be, at risk of significant harm, the overriding consideration is the welfare of the child.

-The GDPR and Data Protection Act 2018 place greater significance on the need for organisations to be transparent and accountable in relation to their use of data.
-All organisations handling personal data must ensure they have comprehensive and proportionate arrangements for collecting, storing, and sharing information in place.
+It is important however, that practitioners understand the data protection principles which allow them to share personal information.
+The UK GDPR and Data Protection Act 2018 emphasise the need for organisations to be transparent and accountable in relation to their use of data.
+All organisations handling personal data must ensure they have comprehensive and proportionate arrangements for collecting, storing, and sharing information.
 This also includes arrangements on informing service users about the information they will collect and how this may be shared.

 To effectively share information:

 - All practitioners should be confident of the lawful bases and processing conditions which allow them to store, and share information.
 This includes information which is considered sensitive, such as health data.
 This is known under data protection legislation as 'special category of personal data';